fabiancruzcs/CTF-Writeups/README.md

 URL encoding ensures compatibility and consistency across various web platforms and protocols by using the "%" sign as the escape character to standardize the representation of special characters.

-Armed with this knowledge, I began decoding the ASCII characters using an ASCII table.
-I utilized a Python script with the urllib.parse library to decode the URL-encoded sequence.
+Armed with this knowledge, I began decoding the blob of text using an ASCII table.
+I utilized a Python script with the `urllib.parse` library to decode the URL-encoded sequence.

 First, I ran the script to decode the initial sequence:
 ```py